How to get rid of warts?

 When it comes to warts, it is always worth consulting a dermatologist.
 This is crucial for proper treatment and monitoring of new changes.

-Immediate specialist intervention is required for warts that:
+Immediate intervention by a specialist is required for warts that:

 • bleed,